 - We will actively engage with any and all agencies to secure support for children and families.

 - We will always be aspirational and have high expectations of children, parents, carers, school staff, school governors and partners.

 The barriers to learning that children face are wide ranging and sometimes complex.
 The list below is not exhaustive, and we will always seek to retain a solution focussed and innovative approach to all situations.
 The following are potential barriers to learning: Medical Needs, Additional Learning Needs (for example SEND), Attendance & Punctuality, and Readiness for Learning / Vulnerability.

 The progress of children who have a Special Educational Need or Disability (SEND) will be monitored closely.
 SEND needs are wide ranging and are, in the first instance met in the classroom.
 When it is considered that a child’s needs are more significant, and outside agencies and support is sought (Special Educational Needs Support) parents and carers will be invited to termly review meetings.
 Until recently a child with very significant needs could be deemed by the Local Authority to have sufficient needs to merit a Statement of Educational Needs.
 From September 2014 this has been replaced by ‘Education, Health and Care Plans’ (EHC), which set out a child’s needs and how they should be met.
 This new approach is being phased in and parents and carers should discuss this with us if they feel it may be appropriate for their child.

-Please find our Special Educational Needs (SEND) Information Report and our SEND policy below.
+Please find the Special Educational Needs (SEND) Information Report, SEND Policy and Accessibility Plan below.
 If you have any questions please do not hesitate to get in contact.
-Our Special Educational Needs Co-Ordinator (SENCO) is Sarah Collingham who is also part of our Senior Leadership Team.
+Our Special Educational Needs Co-Ordinator (SENCo) is Sarah Collingham who is also part of our Senior Leadership Team.